Jubbet ad-Dib: Economy and infrastructure

 The Netherlands eventually provided the funds for the solar power system.
-Three months after its installation, the Israel military government, together with the IDF confiscated the panels in late June 2017 on the grounds that they had been installed without an Israeli permit.
+Nine months after its installation, the Israel military government, together with the IDF confiscated the panels in late June 2017 on the grounds that they had been installed without an Israeli permit.
 The loss of the equipment, consisting of 96 solar panels and electronic equipment, resulted in the loss of electricity for the 30 families living in the village.
 The original donor, the Netherlands government, protested the confiscation and, after three months, in October, the equipment was returned.
 The Dutch later said they would continue projects to help Palestinians, with or without Israeli permission.